Can VIA diagnose my child with autism?

 What is Pathways?

 Pathways was a social skills group designed to help children and teens (ages 5-17) make and keep friends, and better understand and respond to difficult social situations encountered by high functioning individuals on the autism spectrum.
-VIA offered this service until 2017.
-We are not currently offering Pathways groups.
+Please contact us to learn more about the availability of Pathways social groups.

 I don’t currently live in your service area.
 How can I find resources?